loqtor/guess-the-movie/README.md

 # Guess the Movie

-Multiple choice movies questionnaire game.
-Shows a movie poster and the user has to select the right one from three different choices.
+Questionnaire game that can be played through speech. :)

+Currently a work in progress but getting there.

 ## Why?

-It started as a way to experiment with the SpeechRecognition API (people would answer the questions by saying the movie name) by using a [React Component](https://github.com/loqtor/react-speech-recognizer) I put together for that, but after learning (the hard way) that it no longer seems to work on Chrome (haven't tried Canary yet) I just continued to finished the game using standard interaction and made the game a multiple choice questionnaire.
+An experiment to test the SpeechRecognition API by using a [React Component](https://github.com/loqtor/react-speech-recognizer) I put together for that.

-The version (that tries) using `SpeechRecognition` is available on this [branch](https://github.com/loqtor/guess-the-movie/tree/feature/speech-recognition-local).

 ## How?